Joanna Moore: 1960s

 During the 1960s, Moore continued her career guest-starring on numerous television shows in addition to film appearances.
 From 1960 to 1961, she guest-starred on Five Fingers, The Rebel, Hong Kong, The Untouchables, 77 Sunset Strip, Going My Way and Empire.

 In 1962, Moore appeared as Miss Precious in Walk on the Wild Side with Jane Fonda, Barbara Stanwyck and Capucine, followed by the musical Follow That Dream with Elvis Presley.
 That same year, Moore appeared in four episodes of The Andy Griffith Show as Peggy "Peg" McMillan, Sheriff Taylor's love interest, and guest-starred on the Route 66 episode "There I Am – There I Always Am".
 In 1963, she co-starred in Son of Flubber and was cast in The Man from Galveston, intended as the pilot for Temple Houston.
 Also that year, she made a second guest appearance on Perry Mason as Grace Olney in "The Case of the Reluctant Model".
 In 1964, she guest-starred on Bob Hope Presents the Chrysler Theatre.

 From 1965 to 1967, Moore guest starred on The Man from U.N.C.L.E., The Rogues, My Three Sons, Peyton Place (starring Moore's then-husband, Ryan O'Neal), Daniel Boone, Cowboy in Africa and Iron Horse.
 In 1967, Moore appeared as Daphne Harper, a snob and former college beauty queen chum of Darrin's, in the "Charlie Harper, Winner" episode of Bewitched.
 During the time, Moore also had an uncredited role as Angie, the widow of Jesse Cole, in Nevada Smith starring Steve McQueen.

 Throughout the 1950s and 1960s, Moore also made multiple appearances on The Millionaire, The Andy Griffith Show, The United States Steel Hour, Route 66, Wagon Train, Alfred Hitchcock Presents (and The Alfred Hitchcock Hour), Hawaiian Eye, Alcoa Premiere, Gunsmoke, The Fugitive, The Virginian, The High Chaparral and The F.B.I.

 1970s and 1980s

-During the 1970s, Moore continued with guest roles on Nanny and the Professor, The Governor & J.J. and McCloud.
-In 1973, she appeared in the television adaption of the 1954 film Three Coins in the Fountain, also starring Yvonne Craig and Cynthia Pepper.
+During the early and mid 1970s, Moore continued with guest roles on Nanny and the Professor, The Governor & J.J. and McCloud.
+In 1973, she appeared in the television adaptation of the 1954 film Three Coins in the Fountain, also starring Yvonne Craig and Cynthia Pepper.
 In 1974, she appeared on The Waltons in the episode entitled "The Departure".
 In 1975, she co-starred in the feature film The Hindenburg.
 The next year, she guest-starred on Petrocelli and The Blue Knight and made two appearances on Bronk.

 By the late 1970s, Moore's career had begun to wane owing to personal problems.
 Her only two on-screen appearances after 1976 were in a supporting role in the 1980 television film Scout's Honor starring Gary Coleman and a bit part in the 1986 Australian film Run Chrissie Run!